uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 - placements
 author: Adam Tanare Jr.
 materials: access to SIS, permissions to access SIS Placements module
-blurb: "How to enter placements into the KAPA SIS."
+blurb: "How to enter placements into the SIS."
 published: true
 ---
 This tutorial assumes you have access to SIS.
 If you do not have access, please contact Adam at [itega@hawaii.edu](itega@hawaii.edu).

-The following is a visual tutorial for the new KAPA SIS system.
+The following is a visual tutorial for the new SIS system.
 Please know that this system is new and is still being continually developed, so there may be bugs and other such issues present.

 **TiP:** Some buttons and selections seen in this tutorial may or may not be present in your view of the screen.